Photo courtesy of Ryan Milrad

 Policy and ADVOCACY

-Idaho’s independent food system does not sustain itself by accident.
-It requires policy, protection, and consistent representation.
+Idaho's independent food system doesn't sustain itself by accident.
+It takes smart policy, consistent advocacy, and real representation.

-FARE Idaho leads strategic, member-driven advocacy to ensure that independent farmers, ranchers, food producers, restaurants, and beverage businesses can operate, grow, and compete in a rapidly changing regulatory and economic landscape.
+FARE Idaho leads strategic, member-driven advocacy so that independent farmers, ranchers, food producers, restaurants, and beverage businesses can operate, grow, and compete — no matter how the regulatory landscape shifts.

 Our work protects working lands, reduces unnecessary regulatory burdens, improves market access, and strengthens the long-term resilience of Idaho's independent food economy.

-This work is powered by members and made possible by sponsors who believe Idaho’s independent food system matters.
+This work is powered by our members and made possible by sponsors who believe Idaho's independent food system is worth fighting for.

 OUR APPROACH